 Tender pasta tangled up with caramelized onions and spinach, sauced with tomatoes, and baked into a perfection of cheesy comfort!
-Even though I can’t let go of my summertime longings, I’m reveling in the comfort of fall – there’s nothing quite like all things baked and delicious!
+Even though I can’t wait for summer, I’m still reveling in comfort food while it’s still chilly.
+There’s nothing quite like all the yummy things baked together into deliciousness.
 And… when it involves molten cheese, you can always count me in!

-I’ve added all sorts of things to this dish, but in the end I went with my original recipe in it’s simplicity.
+I’ve added all sorts of things to this pasta, but in the end I went with my original recipe in it’s simplicity.
 That’s not to say you can’t go a little wild with this though, it’s great with roasted delicata or butternut squash, browned hot italian sausage, or any of the different herb suggestions as well.
 You can also easily change up the flavors by using a different pasta sauce as well.

 To prepare the onions, cut off both ends and peel the outer layer.
 Next lay each onion half flat side down on the cutting board – then cut across the rounded top to create 1/4″ half moon slices.